Pavithra6-Srinivasan/CDE2310_GRP10/CAD Model/readme.md

 - Tube inner diammeter is designed to have 5mm tolerance
 - Barrel inner diammeter tapers from 5mm tolerance to 1mm tolerance
     - Ensure preicision when launching

+///Version Changes///
+Ver 1: Tube wraps around turtlebot, a solenoid is used to launch the balls into the air Ver 2: Slight modifications to certain parts (tolerances, dimensions, added hole along tube) Ver 3: Added motor & flywheels to launch the balls, solenoid replaced with a weaker one to push the balls into flywheel, slight changes to dimensions